MicroGridsPy/MicroGridsPy/docs/source/installation.rst

 .. warning::

    Gurobi is not open-source and free for non-academic use.
 Commercial licenses for Gurobi can be costly, and it's important to consider this when planning for larger-scale or commercial projects.
-   For precise pricing details and licensing options, refer to `Gurobi Pricing <https://www.gurobi.com/pricing/>`_.
+   For precise pricing details and licensing options, refer to `Gurobi website <https://www.gurobi.com>`_.

 More info at `Gurobi documentation <https://www.gurobi.com/documentation/>`_